NIH Clinical Center: There’s No Other Hospital Like It

 Additionally, the NIH Clinical Center offers an extensive range of clinical research training to help prepare the next generation of clinician-scientists.
 The innovative curriculum includes courses in pharmacology, principles and practice of clinical research, and bioethics.

-In 2010 the NIH Clinical Center launched the Sabbatical in Clinical Research Management program for clinical investigators, health-care managers and administrators, and others who oversee clinical trials to learn about the foundational elements required to manage a clinical or translational research enterprise.
+The NIH Clinical Center offers the Sabbatical in Clinical Research Management program for clinical investigators, health-care managers and administrators, and others who oversee clinical trials to learn about the foundational elements required to manage a clinical or translational research enterprise

-Additionally, in 2010 the NIH announced two new programs—a collaboration between the Clinical Center, the Damon Runyon Cancer Research Foundation and the National Cancer Institute; as well as a partnership between the NIH and the Albert and Mary Lasker Foundation.
+Additionally, the NIH offers two programs-a collaboration between the Clinical Center, the Damon Runyon Cancer Research Foundation and the National Cancer Institute; as well as a partnership between the NIH and the Albert and Mary Lasker Foundation.
 These programs will bring external, early career investigators to the NIH Clinical Center for exposure to the hospital’s unique resources.